ecwu/bcsc/README.md

 # BCSC - BNBU Course Script Collection

-A comprehensive collection of Python scripts for extracting, processing, and managing course data from various sources at Beijing Normal University - Hong Kong (BNBU).
+A comprehensive collection of Python scripts for extracting, processing, and managing course data from various sources at Beijing Normal Hong Kong Baptist University (BNBU).

 ## Overview